privatenumber/hirok.io/src/pages/posts/github-tree-structure/index.md

 	Within the top-level directory, create a subdirectory named `github`.
 This indicates that everything inside mirrors GitHub, and allows you to use the `Developer` directory for other things.

 	This is useful if you use other Git servers like GitHub Enterprise, GitLab, or Bitbucket.
-In my case, I used to use a private GitHub Enterprise server at work, so I had a `github` and `github-work` directory to differentiate between the two websites.
+In my case, I used to use a private GitHub Enterprise server at work, so I had a `github` and `github-work` directory for each site.

 3. `<GitHub org / username>`